temporalio/samples-java/README.md

     mvn compile

 to build the samples.
+Verify that they actually can run:

+    mvn exec:java -Dexec.mainClass=com.uber.cadence.samples.helloworld.HelloWorld

-##Overview of the Samples
+## Overview of the Samples

 * **HelloWorld** -- obligatory single activity workflow.

 * **PeriodicWorkflow** -- shows how to create a workflow that periodically executes an activity which name and arguments are specified at runtime.
-  The workflow can run for extended periods and hence it uses the continue as new execution feature.
+  The workflow can run for extended periods and hence it uses the _continue as new execution_ feature.

 * **FileProcessing** -- shows a workflow for media processing use case.
 The sample workflow downloads a file from an Amazon S3 bucket, creates a zip file and uploads that zip file back to